starcitizen-lug/lug-helper/README.md

   - To re-import your keybinds from within the game, select them from the list:
     - *Options->Keybindings->Control Profiles*

-- `Delete my shaders folder only`
+- `Delete my shaders`
-  - Sometimes all you need to do between major version updates is delete your shaders directory.
+  - It is recommended to delete your shaders directory after each game update.

 - `Delete my DXVK cache`
   - A troubleshooting step that sometimes helps fix various issues and crashes.